pragma-/Plang/doc/README.md

 [`doc/`](../doc/) | Plang documentation.
 [`examples`](../examples) | Example Plang programs that demonstrate Plang's syntax and semantics.
 [`lib/Plang/AstInterpreter.pm`](../lib/Plang/AstInterpreter.pm) | At this early stage, Plang is a simple AST interpreter.
-[`lib/Plang/Interpreter.pm`](../lib/Plang/Interpreter.pm) | Plang library entry point. `use Plang::Interpreter` to embed Plang into your Perl scripts.
+[`lib/Plang/Interpreter.pm`](../lib/Plang/Interpreter.pm) | Plang library entry point.
+Use `Plang::Interpreter` to embed Plang into your Perl scripts.
 [`lib/Plang/Lexer.pm`](../lib/Plang/Lexer.pm) | Generic abstract lexer class that accepts a list of regular expressions to lex into a stream of tokens.
 [`lib/Plang/Parser.pm`](../lib/Plang/Parser.pm) | Generic abstract backtracking parser class that accepts a list of parse rules.
 [`lib/Plang/ParseRules.pm`](../lib/Plang/ParseRules.pm) | Recursive-descent rules to parse a stream of tokens into an AST.